Home » City Guide

 Walk Distance approx. 2.5 km / 1.6 miles.

-Annecy Self-Guided City Walk
+Annecy City Walk

+Join us on a memorable Annecy city walk.
 Situated in the French Alps, Annecy is a charming city with a history dating back to Roman times.
 Known as the “Venice of the Alps” due to its picturesque canals, Annecy was officially founded in the 14th century.

 The city’s medieval old town, with its pastel-colored buildings and cobblestone streets, is a testament to its rich history.